CV suggestions have gotten much, much worse at San Jacinto Mountain

 Chuck, this is a lovely post, and I agree with everything you’ve said.

-That comes with a number of implicit assumptions that are flatly untrue - the chief ones that come to my mind is that (1) everything is identifiable to species from the information typically present in an iNaturalist observation and (2) that taxa included in the geomodel have enough knowledgeable identifiers across the taxon’s entire range to produce a representative sample of correctly-identified RG observations.
+There are some issues just in general with using iNaturalist observations as a source of training data for a computer vision model.
+That comes with a number of implicit assumptions that not always true - the chief ones that come to my mind is that (1) everything is identifiable to species from the information typically present in an iNaturalist observation and (2) that taxa included in the geomodel have enough knowledgeable identifiers across the taxon’s entire range to produce a representative sample of correctly-identified observations.

 Your observations about the numerous types of sampling bias inherent in iNaturalist observation data are also an extremely important point. iNaturalist observation data will have strong biases towards big population centers and wild spaces close to said population centers, biases towards times of year when people are likely to go outdoors, biases against places that are plain old hard to get to, biases towards charismatic organisms that are more likely to be observed and identified, biases towards organisms that are easier to ID, and there will also be seasonal variations in how easily identifiable an organism is based on lifecycle stage.